umcptasa/tour-of-taiwan/README.md

 Note that this is only a development build, so in order to actually publish stuff, we'll have to run `gatsby build`.
 But you won't have to worry about that!
 Our GoDaddy server will do that for us
 ## Use React
+React already has an amazing guide on [their site](https://reactjs.org/docs/hello-world.html) so I'd recommend following that!

 React is comprised of components that can be re-used to make UI.
 Since all we'll need are stateless functional components, we're going to stick to that format.
 Plus, functional components have less overhead and even some performance boosts, so they're a good style to learn!
 You can find more resources [here](https://programmingwithmosh.com/react/react-functional-components/) and [here](https://javascriptplayground.com/functional-stateless-components-react/).

 React components pass down data to each other in the form of `props`.
 If we wanted to pass down the `MoneyVerifier` variable, we could pass it to Youyouka via the `props` argument.